nikwl/matlab-scanmesh-toolbox/README.md

 # matlab-scanmesh-toolbox
 ## Overview
-This is a toolbox of matlab functions to import, process, and export 3D meshes.
+This is a toolbox of matlab functions to import, visulize, process, and export 3D meshes.

 Primary appliation is for processing scanned 3D meshes.
 Our lab generates 3D reconstructions using photogrammetry software with extremely high resolution input images.